cdot/HSAC/README.md

 ## Browser Application

+`index.html` and subfolder `app`.

 The application user interface is written to use a standard browser.
 This provides a high degree of portability and openness.
 The browser application presents a tab interface, where each tab offers a particular service:

-1. Compressor - recording fixed and portable compressor usage with tracking of filter lifetime
+1. Compressor - recording fixed compressor usage with tracking of filter lifetime
 2. Nitrox - nitrox blending calculations

 Optionally enabled services (edit index.html to enable):

+3. Portable compressor - like fixed compressor but tuned for a portable
-3. Inventory - equipment records
+4. Inventory - equipment records
-4. Loans - recording of equipment loans with complete editable history and cross-links to inventory
+5. Loans - recording of equipment loans with complete editable history and cross-links to inventory

-Help information is readily available throughout the application through the
+Help information is readily available throughout the application through the info buttons.
-<span class="fas fa-info-circle"></span> buttons.

 ### Compressor

 Compressor support includes tracking and predicting filter life, and monitoring compressor performance using electronic sensors.

-See [Compressor](Compressor.md) for more detailed information.
+See [Compressor](app/Compressor.md) for more detailed information.

 ### Nitrox
 The calculations necessary for nitrox fills from a bank of cylinders are